Gaurav-Van/Kirby-Game-Using-TypeScript/README.md

 - **`sprite`**: Assigns a sprite image to the object for rendering.
 - **`doubleJump`**: Allows the object to perform a double jump.

+Optional: As I continue to expand the Domain of my Knowledge I explored Kaboom Js.
+Did some more practice of TypeScript. <a href="https://www.youtube.com/watch?v=R6WvJOiX99s">This</a> video from FCC helped in completion of this Game.
+Learned a lot about TypeScript and Kaboom Js.

 ### **Component Interfaces**

 These interfaces define the types and behaviors of various components: